Crell/AttributeUtils/README.md

 ### Basic usage

 The most important class in the system is `Analyzer`, which implements the `ClassAnalyzer` interface.
-It has one optional dependency, `AttributeParser`.
-For casual usage you do not need it, although if you are wiring `Analyzer` into a DI system you should inject it as its own service so that you can guarantee only one instances is created.

 ```php